jamonholmgren/jammin_lobby/Godot_Multiplayer_Explained.md

 > Lobby.start_hosting()
 > ```

+#### When a client connects

+When a client connects, you'll get signals from several places:

 ### Connecting to a server

 Like starting a server, there are no signals when you try to connect to a server.
 Instead, there are two things to do: